Kyphoplasty Q & A

 - A nurse or technologist will insert an intravenous (IV) line into a vein in your hand or arm so that sedative medication can be given intravenously.
 Moderate sedation may be used.

-- You may be given medications to help prevent nausea and pain, and antibiotics to help prevent infection.
+- You may be given medications to help prevent nausea and pain, as well as antibiotics to prevent infection.

 - You will be positioned lying face down for the procedure.

-- A local anesthetic is then injected into the skin and deep tissues, near the fracture.
+- A local anesthetic is injected into the skin and deep tissues near the fracture.

-- Using x-ray guidance, the trocar is passed through the spinal muscles until its tip is precisely positioned within the fractured vertebra.
+- The trocar is passed through the spinal muscles using X-ray guidance until its tip is precisely positioned within the fractured vertebra.

-- In kyphoplasty, the balloon tamp is first inserted through the needle and the balloon is inflated, to create a hole or cavity.
-The balloon is then removed, and the bone cement is injected into the cavity created by the balloon.
+- In kyphoplasty, the balloon tamp is inserted through the needle and inflated to create a hole or cavity.
+The balloon is removed, and the bone cement is injected into the cavity formed by the balloon.

-- X-rays and/or a CT scan may be performed at the end of the procedure to check the distribution of the cement.
+- X-rays may be taken at the end of the procedure to check the distribution of the cement.

 - Your intravenous line will be removed.